Bulgar Salad with Jammy EggsJump to Recipe

 I added some sesame seeds to the top of my salad but that’s an optional garnish!

 My Bulgar Salad with Jammy Eggs recipe

-- Bring a pot of water to a rapid boil with enough water to cover eggs.
+- For eggs, bring a pot of water to a rapid boil with enough water to cover eggs.
 Once boiling, add large eggs, cover, and return to a rapid boil.
 Set a timer for 9 minutes.
 Immediately drain and rinse eggs with cold water to stop cooking.
 Peel eggs.

-- Add cooled bulgar to a large bowl.
+- To finish salad, add cooled bulgar to a large bowl.
 Add chopped parsley, cucumbers, tomatoes, red onion, and chopped eggs, Stir to combine and drizzle with olive oil and red wine vinegar.
 Season with salt and pepper.
 Serve cold or at room temperature.